tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you roll a critical hit on one enemy, you may also inflict thunder damage equal to your level to a different nearby foe.

 **Quirk:** Half-deaf

 ---

+#### Rictus Grin

+Ranged Weapon

+_Recharge 11+:_ When you hit with an attack using this weapon, deal half the damage as ongoing psychic damage.
+While taking this ongoing damage, the target laughs horribly at the pain, if possible, and if the ongoing damage kills it, it dies with a huge grin.

+**Quirk:** Loves puns.

+---